kelly-camille/programming-language-survey/README.md

 #### Kelly Bruce

-#### This application askes five questions to dermine which programming language is best for them
+#### This application asks five questions to dermine which programming language is best for them

 ## Technologies Used